wslh-data/dataportal/privacy.md

 >
 >If you choose to use our Data Portal, then you agree to the collection and use of information in relation with this policy.
 The Personal Information that we collect are used for providing and improving the Data Portal.
 We will not use or share your information with anyone except as described in this Privacy Policy.
 >
->The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Website URL, unless otherwise defined in this Privacy Policy.
+>The terms used in this Privacy Policy have the same meanings as in our [Acceptable Use Policy](/acceptable_use_policy), unless otherwise defined in this Privacy Policy.

 ### Information Collection and Use
 >For a better experience while using the Data Portal, we may require you to provide us with certain personally identifiable information, including but not limited to your name, phone number, and email address.
-The information that we collect will be used to contact you when then contact us form is used.
+The information that we collect will be used to contact you when the contact us form is used.

 ### Log Data
 >We want to inform you that whenever you visit our Data Portal, we collect information that your browser sends to us that is called Log Data.
 This Log Data may include information such as your computer's Internet Protocol (“IP”) address, browser version, pages of our Data Portal that you visit, the time and date of your visit, the time spent on those pages, and other statistics.